MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 ## INPUTS

 ## NOTES
-The changes mentioned in these sections, including changes under "-Identity" and "-Filter" parameters, are not applicable to customers and tenants that are or have previously been enabled for Regionally Hosted Meetings for Skype for Business Online.
+- The changes mentioned in these sections, including changes under "-Identity" and "-Filter" parameters, are not applicable to customers and tenants that are or have previously been enabled for Regionally Hosted Meetings for Skype for Business Online.
+- These changes are currently only rolled out in Commercial Environments and currently **not** applicable to Government Environments

 ## RELATED LINKS